photograph by Serrnovik | Dreamstime

-I saw a colorful display of school supplies while shopping at Ike’s the other day.
-I did the customary thing we mothers do; I sized up the discounts (meh), noted the new characters that now adorn lunchboxes (my kid loved Blues Clues), scanned the piles of notebooks and folders and glue sticks and No. 2 pencils, while considering the different items my son’s teachers had requested over the years (I remember tissue boxes, lots of tissue boxes).
-And then I felt a slight pang, because, for the first time in 18 years, I don’t have to shepherd a child to school.
+I saw a colorful display of school supplies while shopping at Target the other day.
+I did the customary thing we mothers do; I sized up the discounts (meh), noted the new characters now adorning lunchboxes (my kid loved Blues Clues and Thomas the Tank Engine), scanned the piles of notebooks and glue sticks and No. 2 pencils, while considering the many different items my son’s teachers had requested over the years (I seem to remember tissue boxes, lots of tissue boxes).
+And then I felt a slight pang, because, for the first time in 18 years, I don’t have a child to shepherd to school.

 What a strange feeling it was.
-Bittersweet, yes, but something else, too.
+Bittersweet, but something else, too.

-I won’t dwell on that, though, as I expect you’re in the thick of preparation, still adjusting to the too-early school start time and wondering how long it will take to get everyone’s clock turned back so the morning rush isn’t quite so frantic.
+But I won’t dwell on that.
+I expect you’re still adjusting to the too early school start time and wondering how long it will take to get everyone’s clock turned back so the morning rush isn’t quite so frantic.
 (Can it ever not be frantic?)

 Change is the one constant we can count on as parents.
 Change as children gradually become more self-sufficient, learning skills that will help them become independent from us.
-I suspect you’ve seen it in your own children.
-Your youngest son, who was barely able to dress himself last March, is now fully clothed before you’re even out of bed in the morning.
-Or your daughter with the crazy hair is finally learning to manage it herself.
-Skills like shoe-tying, reading, and bike riding are often learned in the long stretches of summer break.
-And learning such skills are the strides kids need to make as they march towards maturity.
-But it’s not always easy to know when to give them some of those freedoms they need to do whatever it is on their own.
+I suspect you’ve seen it in your own child.
+Your youngest son, who was barely able to dress himself last March, is now fully clothed before you’re even up in the morning.
+Or your daughter, with the crazy hair, is finally learning to manage it all by herself.
+Skills like shoe tying, reading, or riding a bike are often learned in the long stretch of summer.
+And mastering such skills are the strides kids need to make in their march towards independence from us.
+But it’s not always easy to know when to give them some of the freedoms they desire.
 We often find ourselves asking, “Is my child ready for that?”

-Which brings me to a conversation I had with Tramica Morris, the mom of Moziah Bridges of Mo’s Bows infamy (and a former Can-do- Kid).
+Which brings me to a conversation I had with Tramica Morris, the mom of our Can-do Kid this month, Moziah Bridges.
 Her adorable son is 11 now and already beginning to exhibit the desire to have a bit more freedom.
-(It was around the middle school years I remember my own son asking me to loosen the reins a bit.).
-She had weighed how soon she should give him the freedom to ride his bike around the block to visit with a friend.
+(It was around the middle school years I remember my own son asking me to loosen the reins a bit.)
+Last year, she had wondered how soon she should give him the freedom to ride his bike around the block to visit a friend.
 It seemed simple enough.
 But we moms are wired for worry.
-We do the typical risk analysis, weighing the risk of an event against its potential benefit.
+We do the typical risk analysis, weighing the risk of an activity against its potential benefit.

-But one thing to keep in mind is how these older kid milestones are important ones to allow kids to reach, as they give our children a sense of accomplishment and self-reliance that comes with having more autonomy.
-I remember when my son was 8 or 9 and wanted to walk across the University of Memphis campus to our home by himself.
-That seemed so big.
-But we discussed it as a family before letting him go and despite my initial worry, he did just fine and it was a confidence-builder for him.
+However, one thing to keep in mind is how these older kid milestones are important ones to allow kids to reach, as they give children a sense of accomplishment and self-reliance that comes with having more autonomy.
+I remember when my son was 9 or 10, wanting to walk home alone, which meant crossing the University of Memphis campus.
+That seemed so big!
+But we discussed it as a family and despite my initially worry, he did just fine.
+And ultimately, it was a confidence booster for him.